WHAT DOES IT MEAN TO LIVE UNITED?

-United Way does what no single organization alone can do.
+United Way of Washtenaw County does what no single organization alone can do.
 For over 90 years, we’ve brought together leaders from government, corporations, human service providers and the community to develop innovative solutions to local issues.
 We leverage funding for the network of programs that - together - make a meaningful, measurable difference in our community.

 HOW DOES UNITED WAY CHOOSE WHAT TO FUND?

 United Way of Washtenaw County funding is directed solely to health and human services programs.
 UWWC regularly monitors the overall human services needs and gaps in the community.
 Sometimes these gaps are specific to a population or geographic area in the county.
 UWWC works together with other local funders and coordinates our investments to make sure we appropriately fund our community’s programs and agencies.

 A formal application process is used for a large portion of our community funding and all of our grant awards are reviewed and disbursed by community volunteers.
 Other grants are awarded on an emergency basis or using a separate timeline.

 Unique to the United Way of Washtenaw County is our participation in the Washtenaw Coordinated Funders, an innovative partnership with the Ann Arbor Area Community Foundation, the Office of Community and Economic Development (representing Washtenaw County, the City of Ann Arbor, and the Washtenaw Urban County Executive Committee), and Saint Joseph Mercy Ann Arbor.

 UWWC funds are leveraged with other private and public dollars to increase overall community impact and strengthen Washtenaw County’s social safety net.
 For more information about this funding collaborative, visit http://coordinatedfunders.org.